x-govuk/govuk-eleventy-plugin/docs/options.md

 ## Footer options

-In addition to the [options available for the footer component](https://design-system.service.gov.uk/components/footer/), the following options can be set for `footer`:
+Alongside [options available for the footer component](https://design-system.service.gov.uk/components/footer/), the following options can be set for `footer`:

 {{ govukTable({
   firstCellIsHeader: true,